Terbish/GroupEscape/README.md

-I'll help you create a README for the ChatEscape repository.
-Let me check the repository details first to ensure the README aligns with your project.

-Let me write a more comprehensive README for your ChatEscape repository, based on its description and content.

 # ChatEscape

 ChatEscape is a Flutter-based decision-making application designed to streamline trip planning by helping groups move beyond endless group chat discussions to actual decisions.